ConceptResearch/CARLA/carla_workshop/carla_2022.md

 - Caitlyn Antal and Roberto G. de Almeida: *Does semantic composition rely on predicate decomposition?
 Contrasting resultatives and depictives* [[abstract]](abstracts_2022/Antal_de-Almeida.pdf)<br/>
 - Lina Bendifallah, Heather Burnett, Igor Douven and Julie Abbou: *Social Spaces as Conceptual Spaces: Feminism as a Case Study* [[abstract]](abstracts_2022/Bendifallah_et_al.pdf) <br/>
 - Mingya Liu: *The concepts of IF in natural language: An experimental approach* [[abstract]](abstracts_2022/Liu.pdf) <br/>
-- Maria Noel Macedo, Matias Yerro, Mauricio Castillo, Alejandro Fojo, Adriana de León, Maximiliano Meliande, Jorge Vivas and Roberto Aguirre: *Contrasting the semantic typology biases of Deaf and heares in their conceptualization of time and space* [[abstract]](abstracts_2022/Macedo_et_al.pdf) <br/>
+- Maria Noel Macedo, Matias Yerro, Mauricio Castillo, Alejandro Fojo, Adriana de León, Maximiliano Meliande, Jorge Vivas and Roberto Aguirre: *Contrasting the semantic typology biases of deaf and hearers in their conceptualization of time and space* [[abstract]](abstracts_2022/Macedo_et_al.pdf) <br/>
 - Laura Pissani and Roberto de Almeida: *What happens to the literal meanings of metaphors?
 A review and a “minimalist” proposal* [[abstract]](abstracts_2022/Pissani_de-Almeida.pdf) <br/>
 - Mikuláš Preininger, James Brand and Adam Kříž: *Variation and stability in conceptual representations: Insights from the socio-semantics of Czech*<br/>
 - Uta Priss: *A Concept Inventory for Teaching Introductory Mathematics* [[abstract]](abstracts_2022/Preininger_et_al.pdf)<br/>
 - Kyan Salehi and Roberto G. de Almeida: *Is the concept “car” accessed when recognizing “carpet”?
-Evidence from a word-picture congruency task* [[abstract]](abstracts_2022/Salehi_de-Almeida.pdf)<br/>
+Evidence from a word-picture congruency task* [[abstract]](abstracts_2022/Salehi_de-Almeida.pdf) (cancelled)<br/>
 - Stefan Schneider and Andreas Nürnberger: *Do Euler diagrams approximate Card Sorting?* [[abstract]](abstracts_2022/Schneider_Nürnberger.pdf)<br/>
 - Yenan Sun: *Separating Numerical Identity from Qualitative Identity: Evidence from Mandarin* [[abstract]](abstracts_2022/Sun.pdf) <br/>
 - Rosario Tomasello: *Brain mechanisms of concept representation and learning in brain and mind* [[abstract]](abstracts_2022/Tomasello.pdf) <br/>